The 3D printing industry is a male-dominated industry, but it’s gradually changing. These are the 35 most influential women in 3D printing.

 More information here.

 Who is she?
-Stefanie Mueller is a Ph.D. student at Hasso-Plattner Institute in Germany and has worked on many impressive projects.
+Stefanie Mueller was a Ph.D. student at Hasso-Plattner Institute in Germany and has worked on many impressive projects.
 Among them are the Protopiper, a hand-held fabrication device that allows users to sketch room-sized objects at actual scale.
 Or the LaserStacker, a 3D laser cutter that allows users to fabricate 3D objects with an ordinary laser cutter through a cut-weld-heal-release process.
 Lastly, there’s the generative software WirePrint and faBrickator, a Minecraft-type approach to designing 3D printed objects.

 More on Stefanie Mueller at her website.